Transverse Momentum and Transverse Momentum Distributions in the MIT Bag Model

 In conclusion, we have extended earlier work using the MIT bag model to present new calculations of the twist two transverse momentum distributions in the model.
 These calculations have the correct support, and do not require any renormalization procedure.
 The distributions show strong $x$-dependence of the average transverse momentum of valence quarks.
 We have seen that longitudinal and transverse momentum components of quark momenta should not be treated as independent in the scattering process, which has implications for the extraction of moments of the transverse momentum distributions, and for the understanding of experimental data on transverse quark momentum.
 Using factorisation, the calculated distributions can be evolved in $Q^2$ to compare with experimental determinations of $\langle k_{T} \rangle$ and $\langle k^{2}_{T} \rangle$.
 We found that our unpolarized valence distributions gave reasonably good agreement with the current data on transverse momentum coming from experiments.

 In future work we will extend these calculations by including pion cloud contributions to the TMDs.
 This will enable us to investigate sea quark distributions as well as valence distributions, and to examine the transverse momentum dependence of the $\bar{u} - \bar{d}$ asymmetry, recently reported by the SeaQuest collaboration \cite{SeaQuest2021}.
-We will also generalize our calculations to the T-odd Sivers and Boer-Mulders functions and explore the relationship between TMDs and fragmentation functions.